 Traumatic brain injury, also known as TBI, occurs when there is a disturbance in regular brain function that is typically caused by an acute event.
 The variability among traumatic brain injury sufferers is extensive, with the possible causes of TBI as wide-ranging as the severity of symptoms and complications.
 Regardless of the cause of a traumatic brain injury, the costs associated with TBI can be devastating for a victim.
 When you have suffered a TBI and someone else is responsible for causing your injury, you need an advocate who will support and walk alongside you, adeptly navigate through the complex legal process, and aggressively pursue the compensation you deserve.

 The experienced New Jersey Traumatic Brain Injury Attorneys at Fronzuto Law Group fight ardently on behalf of TBI victims and individuals who suffer other catastrophic injuries caused by the negligence of others.
 If you would like to discuss your traumatic brain injury with our knowledgeable legal team, please contact us today at 973-435-4551.
 We are always available to listen to your unique circumstances, answer your questions, and examine your case further to determine the potential for achieving a recovery.
 You can also request a free case evaluation by filling out our convenient consultation form.

 The most frightening aspect of TBIs is their ability to occur and persist without detection for days, weeks, or even months after the initial event.
-For some, symptoms of a brain injury are immediately apparent and indisputable.
+For some, symptoms of a brain injury are immediately apparent and indisputable, due to extreme headaches, loss of consciousness, or vision changes.
 For others, symptoms begin to arise over time with little notice, raising questions as to their origin.
-This creates additional challenges for patients and may lead to delayed diagnosis of a TBI.
+This often occurs when a person experiences memory loss, fatigue, or personality changes.
+The variability in potential signs of brain injuries creates additional challenges for patients and may lead to delayed diagnosis of a TBI.